-This is a mini-conference, aimed at practitioners who are working with Lean, Agile, or Systems Thinking techniques.
-The primary audience is the practitioner communities in Melbourne and other cities, although you’re also welcome if you are from out of town.
-The event will be participatory, and collaborative.
+This is a mini-conference, aimed at people who are working with Lean, Agile, or Systems Thinking techniques.
+The primary audience is drawn from the communities in Adelaide and other cities, although you’re also welcome if you are from out of town.
+The event aims to be participatory, and collaborative.
 Workshops, activities, and discussions are favoured ahead of one person speaking at the front of the room in front of a slide deck.

 Our guiding principles are: